 What were your initial thoughts when you were briefed about the exhibition?

-What inspired you to create the illustrations, and can you tell us a bit about the process?
+What inspired you when writing monologues of each of the Bridget’s and can you describe the process?

 What are you looking forward to most about the exhibition opening?